 Google Analytics Account: Goes without saying, but you will need a Google Analytics account if you want to track your offline conversions and match them against your online marketing metrics.

 Call Tracking: Google Analytics doesn’t have the functionality readily available to track calls.
 So, you will need a call tracking solution if you want to measure phone enquiries in Google Analytics.

-Customer Relationship Management tool (CRM): Ideally to track offline conversions, you need a CRM tool that can capture and manage your leads—both online and offline—so that you can send any relevant data to your Google Analytics account.
+Customer Relationship Management tool (CRM): To track offline conversions, you’ll need a CRM tool that can capture and manage your leads, both online and offline.
+Such connectivity will allow you to send any relevant sales data to your Google Analytics account.
 This isn’t necessary, but your offline conversion tracking is going to be limited.

-For this setup, we’re going to use Ruler Analytics call tracking software.
+For this setup, we’re going to use Ruler’s call tracking software.

 Step 1: Login into Google Analytics and click on “Admin”.

 Step 2: Click on “Goals”.